 The Company has a remuneration policy for the Executive Director(s) and the key management personnel, which comprises a fixed component and a variable component.
 The fixed and variable components are in the form of a base salary and a variable bonus (which is inclusive of bonuses and other benefits) respectively.
-The variable bonus also takes into account the performance of the Group and the performance of the Executive Director(s), as well as market rates.
+The variable bonus also takes into account the performance of the Group and the performance of the Executive Director(s) and the key management personnel respectively, as well as market rates.